sarahrmoeller/HoardingDisorderScripts/DATA_CLEANING.md

 Fixes a number of miscellaneous issues relating to speaker labels being misspelled or miswritten in some way.

+#### Fix Label in Document 3001_039.txt

+We just change "Interviewer:Right" to "Interviewer: Right" in this document.
+This is necessary for speaker label detection, as the regex that detects speaker labels assumes that they are separated from the next word via whitespace.
+As far as we could tell, this was the only instance of this mistake happening across the data (yes, we checked this multiple times).

 ### Fix Transcripts 001-007

 This script checks all documents from the transcripts `001` to `007` for renaming (not including 004).